Business Continuity Management System

 Rehearsal of Corporate Business Continuity Plan

-GC has determined that the rehearsal of the Crisis Management Plan and the Business Continuity Plan (BCP) be carried out on an annual basis.
-In 2022, BCP rehearsals were conducted to enable GC’s response to emerging risks consistent with corporate-level risk assessment.
+GC has determined that the rehearsal of the Crisis Management Plan and the Business Continuity Plan (BCP) be carried out on an annual basis. to enable GC’s response to emerging risks consistent with corporate-level risk assessment.
 Therefore, BCP rehearsals based on scenarios, such as cyber-attacks, fire, and chemical leaks, have been carried out to ensure that the management and concerned employees acknowledge their respective roles, duties and expected course of action in the face of such incidents.
 At the same time, the rehearsals assist relevant parties in defining flaws in the implementation of backup measures, allowing for necessary improvements/corrections prior to the actual occurrence of such incidents.
+In 2023, GC has also conducted rehearsal of business continuity plan in the event of a cyber threat to a factory's operating system

 GC's Training in Business Continuity Plan